FAQ's

 How will bushfires be prevented/managed during & after construction?

-Mytilineos employees and subcontractors will be qualified and competent in the use of fire-fighting equipment provided at the Wyalong Solar Farm.
-Mytilineos will conduct emergency response drills as part of its emergency response training and preparation.
+Metlen employees and subcontractors will be qualified and competent in the use of fire-fighting equipment provided at the Wyalong Solar Farm.
+Metlen will conduct emergency response drills as part of its emergency response training and preparation.
 The purpose of the drills is to ensure that staff working on-site are aware of the emergency response protocols and can adequately perform the steps and actions required to effectively manage and control bush fire threat on-site.
 A 10m asset protection zone will be provided around the solar farm and is wholly within the Wyalong Solar Farm site.
 Also, 20,000 litres of water will be supplied adjacent to the internal property access road, which is within the required asset protection zone.
 No waste or vegetation is to be burned on-site at any time.
 During Total Fire Ban days, no hot works will be permitted, unless an exemption has been applied for and granted by the NSW RFS.
 A security team will be on-site 24/7 during construction.
 For more information, please refer to the Bush Fire Protection Plan.

 Do solar farms make any noise?